avromi-s/TCPSimulation-OperatingSystems/README.md

-# OperatingSystems-TCPSimulation
+# TCPSimulation

-This program simulates communication between a Server and Client using a TCP-like protocol.
+#### This project simulates communication between a Server and Client using a TCP-like protocol.

+### To run the simulation:
+-   Download and install the Server and Client application .exe's (found in the releases) onto the same or separate computers
--   The Server application allows selection of a .csv or .txt file by the user.
-Once a file is selected and the "Send file once connection is established" checkbox is selected, the Server application launches a background task to send the file selected to a Client
+-   On the Server application, select a local file and check off the 'Send file once connection is established' checkbox
--   The Client application allows the user to specify an IPv4 address to connect to, and once the user clicks the "Receive File" button, attempts to connect and receive a file from a Server application at that IP
+-   On the Client application, enter the IP address where the Server application is running:
+    -   If you are running both applications on the same computer, use `127.0.0.1`
+    -   If the applications are running on different networks, port forwarding will need to be configured on the *Server* application's network to forward all incoming traffic for port `30121` to the local machine that is running the Server application
+-   Click the 'Receive File' button on the Client Application
 -   After a file is finished sending (successfully or not), additional files can be sent in the same manner

-The Server application and Client application are intended to be ran independently of each other.
 ***
-The protocol for communication is described below:

-Protocol Description
+### Protocol Description
--   The protocol allows packets to arrive out of order and recover from lost packets as follows:
+The protocol allows packets to arrive out of order and recover from lost packets as follows:
 1. The message is broken down into 100-character-length packets (excluding headers) with the number of packets depending on the size of the message
 2. The server sends all of the packets once to the client, finishing with the last packet which indicates that it is such in the header
 3. Upon receival of the last packet, the client sends a message back to the server either indicating that all packets were successfully received, or that it is missing some packets
     -  If packets are missing, the client indicates the number of packets missing and their sequence numbers
     -  The server then sends again (only) the indicated packets, again indicating the last packet when it is sent
     -  The protocol continues from step 3 again
     -  For the purposes of this simulation, we guarantee that the last packet send from the server is always received by the client

-Packet Structure
+#### Packet Structure
 -   Syntax
     -   Packets contain a header and a message section.
 The header contains key-value pairs as arguments; the message section contains the actual content being transmitted, which is a portion of the larger file/message being transmitted
     -   All packets start with a length indicator that gives the length of the packet contents (including the headers) enclosed in parentheses.
 The length of the indicator itself is not included in the calculated length